 Increase Your Ministry Potential with Liberty’s M.A. in Pastoral Counseling – Leadership Degree

-Your passions and abilities can be used by God right where you are.
 Earning a graduate degree in pastoral counseling is an excellent way to capitalize on your current education while expanding your ministry potential.
-Whether you are looking to become a lay leader, non-licensed counselor, or youth pastor, Liberty’s M.A. in Pastoral Counseling – Leadership degree can train you for the career and ministry God has called you to pursue.
+Whether you are looking to become a lay leader, non-licensed counselor, youth pastor or another type of leader in ministry, Liberty’s M.A. in Pastoral Counseling – Leadership degree can train you for the career God has called you to pursue.

 Why Choose Liberty’s Pastoral Counseling Master’s Degree in Leadership?

 Choosing to study at the graduate level is a big decision.
 You want to be sure that the education you are receiving is a good investment of your time and money.
 We want you to be confident in your skill set as a ministry professional, as well.
 As a nonprofit, Christian university, we offer a pastoral counseling and leadership master’s degree that provides you with academic rigor without the typical price tag of a private school.